 99.9% of the images we see every day have been edited.
 Your phone does a lot of tweaking completely on its own.
-Whilst we all endeavour to get the image as good as possible in the moment, if you do find your self wanting to tweak things after the fact remember the old adage: Less is more
+Whilst we all endeavour to get the image as good as possible at the moment if you do find yourself wanting to tweak things after the fact remember the old adage: Less is more

 If your interested in Colins services head over to his website linked below for more information and what he has to offer.